-As your uterus contracts, it should shed bright red blood because it doesn’t have time to oxidize so it remains bright red you may see bright red blood when you have cramps the reason we have cramps is that our uterus contracts which lead to heavier blood flow
+As your uterus contracts, it should shed bright red blood because it doesn’t have time to oxidize so it remains bright red you may see bright red blood when you have cramps the reason we have cramps is that our uterus contracts which leads to heavier blood flow.

 Dark Red Period

 If you’ve got a moderate period it’s going to take overlong for the uterus to shed the liner more it sits darker it gets this period colour leads to slower flow this is also called older blood from the deeper parts of the uterus lining shed and the bleed gets slow

 Dark Red + Blood Clots

 If your uterus doesn’t contract and sheds blood quickly it can cause blood to remain within the uterus and clump together, forming clots.
 Clots will be tiny or big but they’re usually red.